 Day 5: River Nile to Luxor – God Horus, Goddess Mut, and Arriving in Luxor

 Tales of Horus continue, his battle with Seth presented in the temple of Edfu.
-With his single eye and falcon head, Horus guards the entrance to the temple, close to his wife Hathor, sculpted as a women with cow ears.
+With his single eye and falcon head, Horus guards the entrance to the temple, close to his wife Hathor, sculpted as a woman with cow ears.
 Journey inside, and you will see her differing images, all interpretations of a part-human part-cow being, all with a look of passion in her expression.
 Edfu is an inspiring stop on a relaxed morning of cruising, the Sahara and the Nile looking resplendent from your deluxe cabin.
-While the focus of this tour means plenty of detailed historical exploration, the Nile cruise offers two days of tranquility, time to unwind and completely relax.
+While the focus of this tour means plenty of detailed historical exploration, the Nile cruise offers two days of tranquillity, time to unwind and completely relax.

 The tips of the temples of Karnak and Luxor guide you into Luxor, the city of kings and queens in the desert.
 Take lunch on board before a private tour on the eastern bank, bypassing most of the crowds to focus on a lesser-known story found in the world’s greatest open-air museum, Goddess Mut.
 A vulture carrying the crowns of royalty, Mut was the New Kingdom wife of the great Amun-Ra.
 In an astonishing landscape where there is so much history to take in, a dedicated focus like her is a good way to make sense of it all.
 Spend the night on the boat, docked on the Nile, surrounded by the history.
 Overnight in Luxor